 My adoption story is the same as and very different from the many adoption stories I have read online.
 After years of infertility treatments, international adoption seemed like the logical choice for us.
 We realized that there were so many children who really needed a family, and we were a family that really wanted a baby.
 Our adoption journey has been one of incredible joy and incredible pain.
+Sometimes, it feels like a shattered family, and other times, there’s more joy.

 My husband and I traveled to Ukraine in 1993.
 Our son was 3 months old at the time.
 He was relinquished by his birth mother soon after birth and was brought to a state-run hospital, where he stayed until we arrived.
 His health reports were all positive, and he was a beautiful baby.
 We named him Nick.
 We were now a complete family, and I was so proud of who we were.